-New flats are sold by HDB with a subsidy built into the prices.
-On top of this, eligible first-time buyers who buy a new flat can enjoy up to $80,000 in housing grants, comprising the Additional CPF Housing Grant (AHG) and Special CPF Housing Grant (SHG) of up to $40,000 each.
+New flats sold by HDB are priced at a discount to market.
+On top of this price discount, eligible first-timer families who buy a new flat can enjoy an Enhanced CPF Housing Grant (EHG) of up to $80,000.

 Those who prefer to move in quickly and/or have specific preferences on location may wish to buy a resale flat.
-First-timer families buying resale flats can enjoy up to $120,000 in housing grants, comprising the CPF Housing Grant ($50,000), AHG ($40,000) and Proximity Housing Grant (PHG) ($30,000).
+First-timer families buying resale flats can enjoy up to $160,000 in housing grants, comprising the EHG ($80,000), CPF Housing Grant ($50,000), and Proximity Housing Grant (PHG) ($30,000).

 Buyers can enjoy a higher chance of success if they apply for BTO flats in non-mature estates, which are generally well-developed today with good transport networks and easy access to amenities.
 In fact, most first-timer applicants are able to secure a flat in a non-mature estate within two tries, and almost certainly in their third attempt.